osimosu/osimosu.github.io/_posts/2021-07-12-how-to-implement-multi-factor-authentication-using-yesid.markdown

 }
 ```

-While the request is pending (not yet approved by the user), YES IDENTITY would return a json body with
+While the request is pending (not yet approved by the user), Authorize.ID would return a json body with
 error_message `authorization_pending` and HTTP 400 Bad Request response status code.
 The browser should poll at the
 specified interval until the error_message is no longer authorization_pending.